hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `pids_limit` - (Optional) An integer value that specifies the pid limit for the container.
 Defaults to unlimited.

-Additionally, docker driver supports customization of the container user through task [`user` option](/docs/job-specification/task.html#user).
+Additionally, the docker driver supports customization of the container's user through the task's [`user` option](/docs/job-specification/task.html#user).

 ### Container Name